amieclem/amieclem/README.md

 ## Hi there 👋

-- I'm curently studying in GIS at UQAm
+- I'm curently studying in GIS at UQAM - Université du Québec à Montréal
 - I'm interested mainly in GIS Web Development

-- Comming back to tell you more...
+- Comming back soon to tell you more...

 <!--
 **amieclem/amieclem** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.